• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Heat the olive oil on a medium heat in a large skillet and sauté the onions, garlic, and bell peppers for 5 minutes until softened.
+One: Heat the olive oil on a medium heat in a large frying pan and fry the onions, garlic, and bell peppers for 5 minutes until softened.

-Two: Stir in the Caribbean seasonings of jerk seasoning and cayenne pepper.
+Two: Stir in the jerk seasoning and cayenne pepper.

 Frying the onions, garlic and peppers and adding in the jerk seasoning (step by step process shots).

-Four: Add in the cooked pasta and leftover rotisserie chicken.
+Four: Add in the cooked pasta and leftover cooked chicken.
 Mix well and serve with more Parmesan.

 Adding the creamy sauce and chicken to the rasta pasta.

-• When cooking the pasta, reserve a cup of pasta cooking water before draining.
-You can add this to the sauce to help it emulsify and become silky smooth.
+• When cooking the pasta, reserve a cup of the cooking water before draining.
+This water can be added to the sauce to help it emulsify and achieve a silky smooth texture.

-• Cook pasta to al dente, so it still has a bit of bite and isn't too soft.
+• Cook the pasta until al dente, ensuring it retains a slight bite and isn’t overly soft.

-• If using fresh chicken breasts, cut them into thin strips and add them to the pan after you have sauteed the onions and peppers.
-Cook on a medium-high heat until they have changed colour.
+• If using fresh chicken breasts, slice them into thin strips and add them to the pan after sautéing the onions and peppers.
+Cook over medium-high heat until the chicken is no longer pink.

-• If you have time, have a go at making your own homemade jerk seasoning!
+• If you have the time, consider making your own homemade jerk seasoning for an extra burst of flavour!

 🍴 Serving suggestions